Helen: Daria, the easiest thing in the world for you is being honest about what you observe.

 - Yuu Yanase from Sekai Ichi Hatsukoi.
 The guy is already a troll to a certain extent and an Ineffectual Loner but he has shown signs of being one as time goes on.
 Given that your feelings are constantly ignored or laughed at by your best friend who is already taken by your Yandere rival is enough to be depressed, but given that your friend has become more of a jerk as a result of dating said rival is enough would want to make you even more snarky.
 And given that his last appearance has him break down for being rejected a second time physically and emotionally one can only tell if he becomes a full-blown one.

 - Bleach: Ryuuken Ishida comes across as grim, bitter, sarcastic and hypercritical although there are hints that he's actually a gentle, protective personality underneath it all.
-Then the final arc visits the past in flashback and it reveals that he really was an open, gentle, very protective person until a series of circumstances ruined his quincy future, his adopted cousin and, worst of all, culminates in the loss of his wife.
-The people responsible are still at large and the story all but confirms he's a Heartbroken Badass.
+Then the final arc visits the past in flashback and it reveals that he really was an open, gentle, very protective person until a series of circumstances ruined his quincy future, doomed his adopted cousin and, worst of all, culminated in the loss of his wife.
+The people responsible are still at large (and pose a serious threat to his son Uryuu, the only surviving member of his family) and the story all but confirms he's a Heartbroken Badass.
 The man's still incredibly protective, but he's learned the hard way to hide it.

 - The Avengers has quite a lot of snarkers, most of whom are garden variety Deadpan Snarkers, but Tony Stark and Bruce Banner specifically fit this trope because their sarcasm is respectively a defence mechanism and a way of maintaining self-control.
 This is particularly evident after Agent Coulson gets killed, and Tony snarks about how stupid he was to face Loki alone, but is clearly using it to cover up his own grief.